swghosh/cri-o/docs/crio.8.md

 **--enable-profile-unix-socket**: Enable pprof profiler on crio unix domain socket

 **--enable-tracing**: Enable OpenTelemetry trace data exporting

+**--evented-pleg**: Enable CRI-O to generate the container pod-level events in order to optimize the performance of the Pod Lifecycle Event Generator (PLEG) module in Kubelet.

 **--gid-mappings**="": Specify the GID mappings to use for the user namespace (default: "")